 - Dan Carrigan, San Francisco, CA. Dan provides workshop programs for non-profits across the United States.
 Elected in 2014, to fill out a vacant one-year term.
-Dan has been re-elected for a three-year term that ends in 2018.
+Dan has been re-elected twice to the board.
+His term ends in 2021.
 Currently, he is serving as board chair.

 - Lorraine Hull, Denver, CO Lorraine has been involved with LifeRing Colorado since 2013.
-She convenes the Tuesday night St. John’s library meeting and started the sober activities, Saturday morning, rotating location coffee gathering in 2015.
+She convenes the Tuesday night St. John's library meeting and started other sober activities including the Saturday morning gathering of sober coffee drinkers.
 Her term started in 2017 and will end in 2020.

 - Harold Marquez, Sacramento, CA. Harold is the Sacramento Area Representative.
-Started a couple meetings in the Sacramento Area.
+He has helped start a couple of meetings in the Sacramento Area.
 Harold convenes a meeting for homeless veterans at the Veterans Resource Center in Sacramento.
 Elected in 2016.
-Harold’s term is up in 2019.
+Harold's term is up in 2019.

-- Mary Beth O’Connor, resides in San Francisco Bay Area, where she regularly fills in for several convenors.
+- Mary Beth O'Connor, resides in the San Francisco Bay Area, where she convenes a LifeRing meeting.
 Her term started in 2017 and will end in 2020.

 Current officers of LifeRing are: